AyrA/CommandoCheatTool/docs/Game.md

 The only notable things you get in this level are the machine gun and rocket launcher.
 If the sound is unbearable, just skip the level using the cheat tool and give you the guns manually.
-You will miss out on the last part of the level which features a near endless stream of support characters fighting alongside you.
+You will miss out on the last part of the level though, which features a near endless stream of support characters fighting alongside you.

 ## Cannot use grenades in level 20 (Rocket Launch Facility)